nhodson/cloudrun-examples/shared-vpc-examples/internal-only-service.md

 1. `constraints/run.allowedVPCEgress` set to `all-traffic` or `private-ranges-only`

 ## VPC SC Protection
-In your service perimeter, protect the Host and Service project and all available APIs
+In your service perimeter, protect the Host and Service project and all available APIs.
+Requests to the *.run.app URLs must come from within the perimeter.

 ### Cloud Run
 Ensure DNS records exist for `run.app` to use Private Google Access